aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/remove-characters-by-position/_index.md

 ### Error Codes

+- **200 OK** – The request succeeded and the processed file is returned.
 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
 - **401 Unauthorized**: Invalid access token or invalid client ID and secret.
 - **404 Not Found**: The spreadsheet file is not accessible.